3D Rendering Helps Bring Prototypes to Life

 Computer rendering eliminates a lot of the guesswork that goes into prototyping, which helps startups not only save time but also experiment more with the design itself—which leads to better products.

-Josh Mings, editor at SolidSmack, has found that “visualizing the product development process with realistic images is becoming another means of evaluating the design itself, a way to judge the forms, materials, and finishes.”
+Josh Mings, the editor at SolidSmack, has found that “visualizing the product development process with realistic images is becoming another means of evaluating the design itself, a way to judge the forms, materials, and finishes.”
 And with better insight into what a final product will look like, startups can find their perfect design in less time.

 Arena PartsList—another tool that helps startups prototype faster